marcelocf/linux-map-e-ocn/README.md

 seems to be a problem people are constantly facing I figured it would be better to do something a bit simpler so we can all learn together.

+## Install

+> NOTE: this is how it should work after I finish working on this.

+This is the TL;DR for configuring your network with the scripts on this page.

+1. checkout this repository to the machine you want to configure as router.
+1. rename `env.sh.template` do `env.sh` and fill in the information found previously on this page.
+1. make a new file called `env.ports` with the contents of the ports textarea.
+1. `./setup.sh sysctl` to generate the sysctl configuration.
+1. `./setup.sh systemd` to generate the systemd-networkd configuration.
+1. `./setup.sh tunnel-forward` to generate the tunnel forwarding scripts
+1. `./setup.sh tunnel-ports` to generate the tunnel ports forwarding script.

+All the information being output should then be copied to your configuration files in /etc/.
+We do not overwrite files there because we don't wait to break people's systems by doing something we shouldn't at this stage.

+After this reboot and it `should` work?
+Idk..
+I am still developing this.